TL;DR: Rule-based evaluations for usability are an efficient way to improve interfaces

 There are a lot of designs that could be improved.
 The “right” way to do this is testing with users while applying the appropriate method for the appropriate questions.
-After all, User Experience design in an empirically based discipline; so it is claimed and framed that UX without users is no UX2.
+After all, User Experience design is an empirically based discipline; so it is claimed and framed that UX without users is no UX2.

 However, if this is the (only) way to go, it is no wonder that usability evaluations are done rarely.
-Doing research with users is a costly activity: You need to find testers from the same population as your assumed users, the testers should be paid adequately for their time and you need someone trained to do the tests and to analyse them.
+Doing research with users is a costly activity: You need to find testers from the same population as your assumed users, the testers should be paid adequately for their time and you need someone trained to do the tests and to analyze them.

 I am not against empirical user research—it is an important part of my job.
-But while getting professionals and users might not cause larger worries for the Autodesks and Googles of this world, a lot of small companies or community-ran open source projects do not have the ressources.
+But while getting professionals and users might not cause larger worries for the Autodesks and Googles of this world, a lot of small companies or community-ran open source projects do not have the resources.
 Some can barely pay a few developers.
-And I admit freely that I, as a UX research profesional, do not test my personal open source projects in formal empirical user tests, either.
+And I admit freely that I, as a UX research professional, do not test my personal open source projects in formal empirical user tests, either.

-Among methods for improving UX are also some that do not test with users, but allow find possible problems on a budget and in a way open to scrutiny: Rule-based evaluation methods.
+Among methods for improving UX are also some that do not test with users, but allow to find possible problems on a budget and in a way open to scrutiny: Rule-based evaluation methods.